Senuri Wijenayake

 Hello!
 I'm Senuri Wijenayake

-I am a Lecturer and Researcher in Human-Computer Interaction and Design at the School of Computing Technologies at RMIT University.
-I hold a PhD in Human-Computer Interaction and Social Computing from the University of Melbourne.
+I am a Senior Lecturer and an ARC DECRA Fellow in Human–Computer Interaction (HCI) in School of Computing Technologies, RMIT University, Australia.
+I hold a PhD in Social Computing from the University of Melbourne, and previously worked as a software engineer before moving into academia.

 Education